EddieChoCho/tech-talks-note/2019/ChoChosBizarreAdventureOfEventSourcing.md

 * You might not need it

 #### CQRS [1,2]
+* CQS (Command Query Separation - by Bertrand Meyer)
+    * Command: void return type method, it is allowed to mutate state
+    * Query: non-void return type. it is not allowed to mutate state
+* CQRS (Command Query Responsibility Segregation)
+	* Command Component
+	* Query Component

+* Queries are very easy to scale because almost all queries can be eventually consistent.
-* CQRS is required when we implement Event Sourcing.[1]
+* CQRS is required when we implement event sourcing.
-* Event Sourcing is not required when we implement CQRS.[1]
+* Event sourcing is not required when we implement CQRS.

 ### Microservice + Event Sourcing
+* Caution!
+These patterns are fit to be implemented with event sourcing.
+But they also could be implemented isolatedly.
+* Patterns
+    * Event-Driven Async Communication
+    * CQRS
-* TBD
+    * Choreography-based Saga Pattern

 #### Microservice + Event Sourcing: Async Communication [5,6]
 * Issues of communications with services through http request
     * Tight coupling, services need to know each other, need know how to communicate with each other.
     * Resilience Issue, multiple points of failures, if one of the services is crashed, user could not make the request anymore.
     * The more services were want through by the request, the longer response time will be.

+* Event-Driven [11]
+    * A system(or component) sends event messages to notify other systems(or component) of a change in its domain.

 * Event-Driven + Asynchronous Communication + Server Push
     * Shorter response time could be gained by separating the command and the query to two request.